The Tudor dynasty was founded in 1485 by Elizabeth's grandfather, Henry VII, when he emerged victorious after the dynastic Wars of the Roses.

-When the Pope refused to end his first marriage, Henry severed ties with the Catholic Church in Rome and set himself up as the head of the church in England.
+When the Pope refused to end his first marriage, Henry severed ties with the Catholic Church in Rome.
+He set himself up as the head of the Church in England.
 In 1533, the marriage of Henry and Catherine was declared invalid, Mary was declared illegitimate and Anne was crowned Queen.

 Elizabeth is born